pyth-network/pyth-crosschain/target_chains/sui/sdk/js/README.md

-# Pyth Aptos JS
+# Pyth Sui JS

 [Pyth](https://pyth.network/) provides real-time pricing data in a variety of asset classes, including cryptocurrency, equities, FX and commodities.
-This library allows you to use these real-time prices on Aptos networks.
+This library allows you to use these real-time prices on the [Sui network](https://sui.io/).

 ## Installation

 ### npm

 ```
-$ npm install --save @pythnetwork/pyth-aptos-js
+$ npm install --save @pythnetwork/pyth-sui-js
 ```

 ### Yarn

 ```
-$ yarn add @pythnetwork/pyth-aptos-js
+$ yarn add @pythnetwork/pyth-sui-js
 ```

 ## Quickstart